-In June 2016 Clallam MRC initiated Pigeon Guillemot surveys at five locations near Sequim with collaboration of Island MRC and Olympic Peninsula Audubon Society.
-Separate colonies at two locations near Dungeness Spit and three locations near Port Williams were surveyed by 14 volunteers between June and September.
+The survey effort of pigeon guillemot breeding colonies was initiated in June 2016.
+Clallam MRC in collaboration of Island MRC and Olympic Peninsula Audubon Society surveyed separate colonies at two locations near Dungeness Spit and three locations near Port Williams.
+The weekly surveys were conducted by 14 volunteers between June and September.

 2017 Survey Efforts

-The 2017 monitoring of breeding colonies got under way in early June.
-The efforts were expanded to 10 colonies surveyed by 19 volunteers.
+The 2017 monitoring of breeding colonies got underway in early June.
+The effort was expanded to 10 colonies surveyed by 19 volunteers.
 Each survey consists of one hour monitoring of the breeding colony before 9 am, one day a week from June through September.